Reno Notebook / By Jennifer Malise / February 27, 2017

 These 7 solutions are filled with storage and organizational ideas

 Living in a city where space is limited can mean giving up square footage in favor of location.
-Small apartments can feel restrictive; there’s less room for “stuff” and fewer zones that can be dedicated to specific functions.
+Small apartments can feel restrictive; there’s less room for stuff and fewer zones that can be dedicated to specific functions.
 When your square footage doesn’t allow for an office, dining room, or storage closet, it’s time to think outside the box.
-These clever small-space solutions from Sweeten renovations prove that imagination can overcome limitations.
-Here’s how to personalize a space to meet your needs in any size apartment.
+These clever small-space solutions from Sweeten renovations prove that you can personalize your space to meet your needs in any size apartment.

-Evelyn’s galley kitchen suffered from wasted space; there was a radiator beneath the window that was never used, clogging up valuable square footage.
+Evelyn’s galley kitchen suffered from wasted space; there was a radiator beneath the window that was never used.
 She had it removed and replaced with a window seat with storage underneath, a suggestion given to her by her Sweeten general contractor.
 Now serving two purposes, the space provides additional storage and a dining nook that seats up to four.

 In Frans and Dalal’s studio apartment, the kitchen offered very little work space and barely any room for a table and chairs.
 By incorporating a mini peninsula into the new kitchen design, the couple was able to add extra prep space and a dining perch that’s perfect for the two of them.

 A narrow galley kitchen in Emily’s studio apartment had virtually no counter space and nowhere to sit down for a meal.
-By extending the countertop through a newly-created pass-through in the wall, Emily was able to define a functional eat-in spot and enhance the social aspect of the kitchen by opening it up to the main living area.
+By extending the countertop through a newly created pass-through in the wall, Emily was able to define a spot for dining and enhance the social aspect of the kitchen by opening it up to the main living area.

-Having put a new plan in motion for her kitchen, Emily set her sights on a pair of shallow closets that took up usable floor space in the entryway to her apartment.
-She combined the closets to carve out an office nook complete with a desk, chair, and open shelving for books and office supplies.
+Having put a new plan in motion for her kitchen, Emily set her sights on a pair of shallow closets that took up valuable floor space in the entryway to her apartment.
+She combined the closets and carved out an office nook complete with a desk, chair, and open shelving for books and office supplies.

 If there’s no more room on the floor, the only way to go is up.
 To make the most of the 11-foot ceilings in Elizabeth’s apartment, her Sweeten general contractor suggested using the space to create more storage—an idea she couldn’t say no to.
 Rather than shoving things under the bed, this alcove is the perfect solution for tucking things out of sight.